Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 Our law firm represents clients facing a wide range of cochlear device issues, and we work closely with each client to help them seek the compensation they deserve.
 Here’s what we typically handle:

 Deciding if you can file a cochlear lawsuit usually depends on the device model and whether there was a recall, the extent of your injuries, and the medical evidence you have.
 Every state has its own statute of limitations as well, which sets the deadline for starting a legal claim.
-These factors can be complicated, so it’s a good idea to reach out to a lawyer who can help you figure out your eligibility.
+These factors can be complicated, so it’s a good idea to reach out to a personal injury lawyer who can help you figure out your eligibility.

 Patients who suffered severe health issues from defective cochlear implants may be eligible for compensation.